Dr Melanie Cooper

 Research Interests (key words only)

 Critical discourse analysis.
-Vulnerable migrants and health services.
+Community engagement.
+BME/ migrant communities and health services.
 Refugee and asylum seeking women and access to, experiences of and outcomes of maternity services.
-Using technology in health care.

 Teaching and Supervisory Responsibilities